-Are your eyes are glassy?
+Are your eyes glassy?
 Do you dream in hashtags?
-Does a colonoscopy seem more appealing then spending time on your social media feeds?
+Does a colonoscopy seem more appealing than spending time on your social media feeds?
 If so, you may be burning out on your law firm website social media marketing.
-In this article, I’ll explain five simple solutions (besides the obvious choice of hiring the experts at JustLegal Marketing) to avoid burning out on social media marketing.
+This article will explain five simple solutions (besides the obvious choice of hiring the experts at JustLegal Marketing) to avoid burning out on social media marketing.

 Social Media Marketing Will Burn You Out

-For those of you who know me, you know that I PERSONALLY engage on social media whether it is through my law firm or under my name.
+For those of you who know me, you know that I engage on social media, whether through my law firm or under my name.
 Heck, I LOVE social media, I like the engagement, and I’ve enjoyed trying to build up my brand (my law practice).
 At the peak of it, I was plussing, sharing, liking, and commenting away.
 And then . . .
 I burned out . . . .
 At first, I felt guilty that I was starting to ignore the folks who regularly engaged with me.
 It had nothing to do with any of those persons.
-The more I felt guilty about ignoring my feeds, the more I shied away from social media.
-So, the cycle of feeling guilty and avoidance went on for a few months.
+The more I felt guilty about neglecting my feeds, the more I shied away from social media.
+So, the cycle of feeling guilty and avoiding went on for a few months.
 Until now.
-So what can you do to avoid burnout on social media?
+So what can you do to prevent burnout on social media?

 1) Know Your Limits

-It may sound silly, but you really need to know your limits.
+You need to know your limits.
 I’d like to think I have great self-control.
 If you’re like me, you can easily get hooked on social media and spend HOURS online.
-The more my engagement online grew, the less time I devoted to other things that need my attention.
+The more my engagement online grew, the less time I devoted to other things that needed my attention.
 I’m not saying I was a social media addict, but I hadn’t found a way to balance my time online and offline.

 2) Set a Schedule for Your Law Firm’s Social Media Marketing

 I now have a schedule that I follow.
-Of course, if there is “downtime” and I feel like messing around on social media (like right now) I do.
-Having said that, I devote a specific amount of time on specific days to engaging on social media.
+Of course, if there is “downtime” and I feel like messing around on social media (like right now), I do.
+I devote a specific amount of time on particular days to engaging on social media.